 Preterm labor and premature birth

-What causes preterm labor and birth?
+What causes preterm labor and premature birth?

 Sometimes we don’t know for sure what causes preterm labor and premature birth.
 Any woman can have preterm labor and give birth early, even if she’s done everything right during pregnancy.